QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	true	STATICBUOYANCY

 :code:`HYDROJOINTVENTED`
  Excludes all member end faces connected to this joint from applying the hydrodynamic pressure during buoyancy calculations.
-This setting is used to represent vented or open joints, where water can freely pass through the structural connection.
-By disabling pressure loads on these end faces, artificial buoyancy forces from trapped water volumes are avoided, ensuring a more realistic representation of the member’s submerged behavior.
-In the example shown below the end face pressure is not applied to the subjoints with ID's 1 4 6 and 12 during buoyancy calculations.
+Also, no Morison loads are applied at *vented* nodes.
+This setting is used to represent joints, where no hydrodynamic forces are evaluated.
+In the example shown below the end face loads are not applied to the subjoints with ID's 1 4 6 and 12 during hydrodynamic calculations.
+This feature is useful if the user wants to measure the internal axial loads in between two members.
+At the location where these loads are measured the internal joints should be set to *vented*.

   .. code-block:: console